Act 16/2022 completely overhauls the Spanish insolvency and pre-insolvency system

-The imminent aproval of the draf bill amending the Spanish Insolvency Act, which will probably take place in the following weeks, will bring about a complete overhaul of the Spanish insolvency system, particulary with regard to pre-insolvency instruments.
+Today the Official Gazette of the Spanish State has published Act 16/2022, amending the Insolvency Act, which brings about a complete overhaul of the Spanish insolvency system, particularly with regard to pre-insolvency instruments.